upchurchjames/godmustbecrazy/README.md

-Created by James Upchurch, Travis Kerr, Joseph Rivera, and Edward M. Abrahamson *WE DO NOT OWN ANY OF THE ASSETS USED IN THIS PROJECT.
+Created by James Upchurch, Travis Kerr, Joseph Rivera, and Edward M. Abrahamson.

+\*WE DO NOT OWN ANY OF THE ASSETS USED IN THIS PROJECT.
-ASSETS HAVE BEEN USED ONLY FOR EDUCATIONAL PURPOSES IN THIS FREE, EXPERIMENTAL PROJECT*
+ASSETS HAVE BEEN USED ONLY FOR EDUCATIONAL PURPOSES IN THIS FREE, EXPERIMENTAL PROJECT\*